Dangers of using Socket Covers

 Socket covers risk damaging the socket.
 The only thing that should be inserted into a socket is a 13A plug.
 Socket covers that do not meet the correct pin dimensions can potentially damage the socket.

-The plastic pins often break and become suck in the socket.
+The plastic pins often break and become stuck in the socket.
 This prevents the built-in shutters from working and exposes the live contacts.
 It also creates a potential hazard to persons attempting to remove the obstruction.

 Socket Cover Alternatives